British Cantonment Area Bangalore, 1880 Photo

-This is an old photo of the Cantonment Area in Bangalore, now Bengaluru.
-Dating to around 1880, it shows the St Mary’s Church (now a Basilica) and shops visible in the background.
+An old 1880 photo of the British Cantonment Area in Bangalore (Bengaluru).
+The St Mary’s Church (now a Basilica) and shops is noticeable in the background.

 The picture may have been taken from the Russell market area.
 The British established Cantonments as military hubs in important cities at the time of the British India Raj.
 Most were in cities, particularly where the concentration of the British troops was high.